BuyAnotherCouch/MechaCar_Statistical_Analysis-/README.md

 # MechaCar_Statistical_Analysis-

 ## Linear Regression to Predict MPG
+For our linear regression model, we used the following hypotheses and significance level:

-H0 : The slope of the linear model is zero, or m = 0 Ha : The slope of the linear model is not zero, or m ≠ 0 Significance Level: 0.05
+- H0 : The slope of the linear model is zero, or m = 0
+- Ha : The slope of the linear model is not zero, or m ≠ 0
+- Significance Level: 0.05

 ![lm](/resources/lm.PNG)